tel: +48 888 99 98 98

 Neodymium magnets generate very strong magnetic fields that can interfere with the operation of a pacemaker.
 This happens because such devices have a function to deactivate them in a magnetic field.

-Studies show a small percentage of people have allergies to certain metals, including nickel.
+Studies clearly indicate a small percentage of people who suffer from metal allergies such as nickel.
 An allergic reaction often manifests as skin redness and rash.
 If you have a nickel allergy, try wearing gloves or avoid direct contact with nickel-plated neodymium magnets.

 Neodymium magnets should not be in the vicinity youngest children.